davidusb-geek/emhass/docs/develop.md

 _Standalone mode requires secrets_emhass.yaml to be set and passed in on run.
 Copy `secrets_emhass(example).yaml` for an example._

-#### Docker run add-on via with git or pip:
+#### Docker run add-on with git or pip:

-If you will like to test with the current production/master versions of emhass, you can do so via pip or git.
+If you would like to test with the current production/master versions of emhass, you can do so via pip or git.
 **addon-pip** will be the closest environment to the production emhass-add-on.
-However, Both come with the disadvantaged of not being able to edit the emhass package itself.
+However, both come with the disadvantage of not being able to edit the emhass package itself.

 **Docker run add-on git**